charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 I played my first match of Modern in September.
 Two months later, I won a Modern RPTQ and tickets to Spain for the Pro Tour.
 Despite a few embarrassing punts, I managed a 6-4 finish in the Modern portion of [PTRIX](https://magic.wizards.com/en/events/premierplay/protour/ptrix) -- pretty good for a guy who's never even made Day 2 of a GP!

 My secret isn't long practice sessions, or spicy sideboard choices, or deep metagame knowledge -- it's number crunching.
 After spiking the PPTQ in September, I coded up my deck in Python[^3].
-The computer's better-than-perfect play (more on this in a moment) then allowed me to compare dozens of variations of the deck by [goldfishing](https://mtg.gamepedia.com/Goldfishing) millions of games.
-I found a few flaws in the conventional wisdom, and see a few paths for the deck going forward.
+The computer's better-than-perfect play (more on this in a moment) then allowed me to compare dozens of variations of the deck by [goldfishing](https://mtg.gamepedia.com/Goldfishing) millions of games -- and finding flaws in the conventional wisdom that could never be discovered by hand.

-[^3]: Code is visible on GitHub [here](https://github.com/charles-uno/valakut/blob/master/driver.py).
+[^3]: Code is visible on GitHub [here](https://github.com/charles-uno/valakut/).
 Comments and pull requests welcome!

 ## The Deck